shrijapPERSONAL/IntuneDocs.hu-hu/intune/endpoint-protection-windows-10.md

 ### <a name="windows-settings"></a>Windowsos beállítások

-A következő Windows 10- kiadásokon támogatott:
+A következő Windows 10-kiadásokon támogatott:

 - Professional
 - Munkahelyi